Sonosfera

 The new way is simpler.
 You subscribe to a service built for businesses.

-Sonosfera costs £19.99 a month (approximately CAD 35).
-It includes all the legal clearances you need.
-You do not need to deal with Entandem.
-You do not need to measure your salon.
+Sonosfera costs C$27.99 per month.
+It documents eligible Sonosfera catalogue playback.
+Outside repertoire remains separate, so keep the scope clear.
 You just browse our playlists, hit play on your phone or tablet, and get back to your clients.

 Stop risking federal fines.
 Start saving money.
 Try Sonosfera free for 14 days.
-All licensing included.
+Sonosfera catalogue playback covered for eligible paid accounts.
 Set up in 5 minutes.

 Q: Do I need a SOCAN licence if I only play the radio?
 A: Usually, yes.
 Playing a traditional radio broadcast in your business still counts as a public performance.
 While the radio station pays to broadcast the signal, you must pay Entandem for the right to play that signal to your customers and staff.